cchaonie/txt2epub/README.md

 ### Options

-To transform the txt file to html files, you need to specify 3 parameters:
+To transform a txt file into an epub file, you need to specify 3 parameters:

 1. sourceFile.
 The path to your txt file, for example, `./input/hello.txt`.
 2. outputDir.
-The parent directory you want to save your output html files, for example, `./output`.
+The directory you want to save your output epub file, for example, `./output`.
 3. outputName.
-This will be used as the _title_ of your transformed html files.
-And it will be the directory name in your _outputDir_ to contain all your output html files.
-For example, `HELLO`.
+This will be used as the _title_ of your epub file.

-So, when you run `txt2epub ./input/hello.txt ./output HELLO`, you will see all your html files in `./output/HELLO`.
+So, when you run `txt2epub ./input/hello.txt ./output HELLO`, you will see all your html files in `./output/HELLO.epub`.